Middlesex University: Archway and Hospitals

 The campus was closed in 2013, to help provide students with better facilities than those allowed by the old building at the Archway Campus.

 Archway and Hospitals campus was primarily the domain of the School of Health and Social Sciences.
 It operated from four sites (hospitals): Royal Free Hospital, Whittington Hospital (Archway Wing) (jointly owned with UCL), Chase Farm and North Middlesex.

 On 24 January 2007 the university inaugurated a new Centre for Excellence in Teaching and Learning (CETL) Mental Health and Social Work based at Archway campus.
 CETL status was bestowed on the Mental Health and Social Work Academic Group at the university in partnership with the Sainsbury Centre for Mental Health in 2005.
 Consequently, the centre was awarded a capital grant of £1.4 million along with an annual revenue of £350,000 for five years, representing one of the largest ever funding initiatives by the Higher Education Funding Council for England (HEFCE).
 This funding enabled the university to establish new teaching facilities at its Archway campus with the aim of creating an academic community of mental health and social work practitioners, students and faculty in one location.

-Subject focus: Nursing, midwifery, complementary health, sport science and social work.
+Subject focuses: Nursing, midwifery, complementary health, sport science and social work.